webpro/webpro.github.io/index.md

 [dyson-image](https://github.com/webpro/dyson-generators) to serve dummy images (and base64 strings), and a [small demo package](https://github.com/webpro/dyson-demo) ([deployed at nodejitsu](http://dyson.jit.su/)).

-## jQuery Evergreen
+## DOMtastic

-[Small & fast DOM and event library](http://webpro.github.io/jquery-evergreen/) for modern browsers.
+[Small & fast DOM and event library](http://webpro.github.io/DOMtastic/) for modern browsers.
 Having the same familiar API as jQuery (but without the extra "weight" of modules like $.ajax, $.animate, and $.Deferred), it works great stand-alone or paired up with e.g. Backbone.
 The full version is only 7KB minified (2KB gzip), but it's easy to create a custom build to exclude parts you don't need.

 ## Automated SPA Testing